nretnilkram/fontstrap/README.md

 ### How to use:

 * Copy over entire dist directory to root of site.
-The fontstrap.js file will pull in all other required javascript files from dist/js.
+Then include the css file (or theme) and js files (indcluding jquery) to your project.

 ```html
 <!DOCTYPE html>